‘Power of the Dog’ tops Oscar noms with 12; ‘Dune’ nabs 10

-Nominations were announced Tuesday morning in Los Angeles by Leslie Jordan and Tracee Ellis Ross.
+Apple notched its first best-picture nomination with the deaf drama “CODA,” which also made history as supporting-actor nominee Troy Kotsur became only the second deaf actor ever nominated.
+(His “CODA” co-star Marlee Matlin was the first.)
+Netflix backed “The Power of the Dog” and Adam McKay’s apocalyptic comedy “Don’t Look Up.”
+And both “King Richard” and “Dune” launched on HBO Max.

+In pulling from films released in myriad ways, the Oscar nominations reflected the tumult of a movie year that began with many theaters shuttered and ended with Sony Pictures’ “Spider-Man: No Way Home” smashing box-office records.
+While some had urged the Oscars to embrace its most popular blockbusters and return some populism to the awards, Spidey landed only a single nomination, for visual effects.

-A largely virtual awards season added some unpredictability to this year’s nominations, which are occurring later than usual.
-To make way for the Olympics, the Oscars will be held on March 27 and will return to their usual venue, the Dolby Theatre.
+A largely virtual awards season added some unpredictability to this year’s nominations, which were announced by actors Leslie Jordan and Tracee Ellis Ross.
+This year’s Oscars will be delayed to make way for the Olympics, the Oscars will be held March 27 and will return to their usual venue, the Dolby Theatre.

-The nominees for best actress are: Jessica Chastain, “The Eyes of Tammy Faye”; Olivia Colman, “The Lost Daughter”; Penélope Cruz, “Parallel Mothers”; Nicole Kidman, “Being the Ricardos”; Kristen Stewart, “Spencer.”
+And there were surprises all around.
+Lady Gaga, star of “House of Gucci,” was overlooked in the uber-competitive best actress category.
+Nominated instead were Jessica Chastain, “The Eyes of Tammy Faye”; Olivia Colman, “The Lost Daughter”; Penélope Cruz, “Parallel Mothers”; Nicole Kidman, “Being the Ricardos”; and Kristen Stewart for “Spencer” — whose hopes for her first Oscar nomination had seemed dashed after she was snubbed by the Screen Actors Guild.

+“Drive My Car,” Ryusuke Hamaguchi’s masterful three-hour Japanese drama, scored major nominations including best picture, best director and best adapted screenplay.
+The academy, which in 2020 made Bong Joon Ho’s Korean thriller “Parasite” the best picture winner, has drifted overseas in recent years, as more international members have been added to help diversify the organization.

+Other underdogs could celebrate Tuesday, too.
+The small, remote Himalayan country Bhutan celebrated its first Oscar nomination in its first-ever submission, “Lunana: A Yak in the Classroom” for best international film.

+In many ways, the nominations kept one foot in Hollywood’s past and one in its future.
+Steven Spielberg, nominated for directing “West Side Story,” became the first filmmaker nominated for best director in six different decades.
+His 11 best-picture nominations are the most ever.
+Another remake, Guillermo del Toro’s carnival noir “Nightmare Alley,” fared better than expected, scoring a best picture nomination over streaming titles like Netflix’s “Tick, Tick … Boom!” and Amazon’s “Being the Ricardos.”

-The nominees for best actor are: Will Smith, “King Richard”; Javier Bardem, “Being the Ricardos”; Benedict Cumberbatch, “The Power of the Dog” and Andrew Garfield, “Tick, Tick … Boom!” and Denzel Washington, “The Tragedy of Macbeth.”
+The nominees for best actor are: Will Smith, “King Richard”; Javier Bardem, “Being the Ricardos”; Benedict Cumberbatch, “The Power of the Dog”; Andrew Garfield, “Tick, Tick … Boom!” and Denzel Washington, “The Tragedy of Macbeth.”

 The nominees for best supporting actress are: Jessie Buckley, “The Lost Daughter”; Ariana DeBose, “West Side Story”; Judi Dench, “Belfast”; Kirsten Dunst, “The Power of the Dog” and Aunjanue Ellis, “King Richard.”